WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Toolchain

-In the following, we present our compiler which translates the browser model and the Web invariants written in Coq into a query that can be automatically checked by an SMT solver -- Z3 in the current implementation (cf. \autoref{fig:toolchain}).
-We then explain how to reconstruct an attack trace, which enjoys correctness and minimality, from a SMT solution.
+In the following, we present the \framework\ toolchain (\autoref{fig:toolchain}).
+This toolchain comprises (i) a compiler (\autoref{sec_toolchain_compiler}) which translates the browser model and the Web invariants written in Coq into a query that can be automatically checked by an SMT solver -- Z3 in the current implementation (\autoref{sec_toolchain_solver}) and (ii) a verifier which reconstructs from a SMT solution an attack trace enjoying correctness and minimality, and validates it against real Web browser (\autoref{sec_toolchain_verifier}).
+Finally we discuss the advantages of our approach as compared to prior work (\autoref{sec_toolchain_discussion}).